 The enchantment highlights people and places served by New Mexico’s cooperatives and focuses on the issues facing rural Americans.
 Nearly 125,000 cooperative members, community leaders and subscribers receive the enchantment.
 NMRECA also represents its members before state and federal legislatures, analyzes proposed legislation for its potential effect on electric cooperatives and, when directed by the membership, pursues legislative initiatives on behalf of cooperatives.

 There are 19 rural electric distribution cooperatives in New Mexico and two generation and transmission cooperatives.
 Sixteen of the 19 distribution cooperatives and the two generation and transmission cooperatives are full members of NMRECA, and the three remaining distribution cooperatives are associate members.
-Twelve of the 16 distribution cooperatives who are full members of NMRECA receive wholesale power from Tri-State Generation and Transmission Association headquartered in Westminster, Colorado.
-The remaining four are members of Western Farmers Electric Cooperative headquartered in Anadarko, Oklahoma.
+Eleven of the 16 distribution cooperatives who are full members of NMRECA receive wholesale power from Tri-State Generation and Transmission Association headquartered in Westminster, Colorado.
+Four are members of Western Farmers Electric Cooperative headquartered in Anadarko, Oklahoma; and one distribution cooperative receives power from an independent wholesale power supplier.
 To see a complete list, click here.